 - AG Brad Schimel (R), incumbent

-- Veterans advocate and businessman Kevin Nicholson formally announced in late July
+- Marine Corps veteran and businessman Kevin Nicholson (R) formally announced in late July

 - Sen. Tammy Baldwin (D), incumbent